dlp/fpcc/README.md

 A set of tools to detect similarities between C source files.

+Tool overview:

+* `sig` : create fingerprints of C source files
+* `idx` : create an index of the fingerprints
+* `comp`: compare indices for [resemblance and containment][4], score in %
+* `map` : find similar regions based on the indices
+* `diff`: show similar regions given the output of `map`
+* `help`: display help for a tool

-To compare two source code files, first create their fingerprints with `csig`.
-Then use `comp` to compare those fingerprints.
+To compare two source code files, first create their fingerprints with `fpcc sig`.
+Create an index with `idx` and  use `comp` to compare those fingerprints and/or find similar regions with `map`+`diff`.

 The tools are based on `sig` and `comp`, two [programs attributed to Rob Pike][1].

-As frontend/preprocessor, a C lexer is used, based on a freely available [C grammar][2].
+As frontend/preprocessor (in `sig`), a C lexer is used, based on a freely available [C grammar][2].
 It creates n-grams from lexical tokens, i.e., their IDs as defined by the yacc spec.
 This way, variable names, literal values, formatting, etc is ignored.
 The scanner also ignores comments and preprocessor directives.
 The set of hashes that comprises the fingerprint is selected based on winnowing, as described by [Schleimer, Wilkerson, Aiken, "Winnowing: Local Algorithms for Document Fingerprinting"][3].
-Another earlier paper by [Andrei Broder, "On the resemblance and containment of documents"][4] gives additional background on document fingerprinting.

 Requirements